Electronic structure calculations with interpolating tensor product wavelet basis: Atomic and Molecular Orbitals

 Helium atom has been computed using the HGH pseudopotential.
 Results are presented in table \ref{tab:helium-atom}.
 Grid spacing \(\spacingsym = 0.5 \; \bohr\) does not give sensible results with the HGH pseudopotential.
 We suppose that Froese Fischer's results \cite{ff1977} can be regarded as the \hartreefock\ limit for helium.
 The computed total energies of the helium atom are quite good.

-We computed the hydrogen molecule with the interpolated and HGH pseudopotentials.
+We calculated the hydrogen molecule with the interpolated and HGH pseudopotentials.
 The computation results for the hydrogen molecule are presented in table \ref{tab:hydrogen-molecule}.
 The resulting dissociation curve with the HF method, HGH pseudopotential, and basis set \basisref{5} is plotted in figure \ref{fig:h2-dissociation-curve}.
 When the HGH pseudopotential was used the computation worked for grid spacing \(g = 0.25 \; \bohr\) but did not work for spacing \(g = 0.5 \; \bohr\).
+The minimum energy of the curve is \(E_0 = -1.188 \;\mathrm{Ha}\) and it is located at internuclear distance \(d_0 = 1.398 \;\bohr\).
+The corresponding values for the BigDFT reference curve are \(E_0 = -1.132 \;\mathrm{Ha}\) and \(d_0 = 1.385 \;\bohr\).
 The results for the hydrogen molecule ion are presented in table \ref{tab:H2-ion}.